d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 The training function `train_ch6` is also similar to `train_ch3` defined in :numref:`sec_softmax_scratch`.
-Since we will be implement networks with many layers going forward, we will rely primarily on Gluon.
+Since we will be implementing networks with many layers going forward, we will rely primarily on Gluon.
 The following train function assumes a Gluon model as input and is optimized accordingly.